aalubanakalu-png/pirate/README.md

 # PIRATE MASTER INDEX - II

-Piracy Stream-only Sites List 2025 compiled by aalubanakalu ( this doen't contain the master index of downloadable torrent providers ) ( some url might not work, greedy capitalists often tend to assassinate us pirates.... but we are invincible )
+Piracy Stream-only Site List 2025 compiled by aalubanakalu ( this doen't contain the master index of downloadable torrent providers ) ( some url might not work, greedy capitalists often tend to assassinate us pirates.... but we are invincible )